 The 528 and XL routers do not contain internal power supplies or AC connections.
-Each card in the system receives 48 VDC from two external power supply connections.
+Each card in the system receives -48 VDC from two external power supply connections.

-- · Ground Frame or chassis grounding point - 0V Most positive leg of -48V DC connection. - -48V Most negative leg of -48V DC connection.
+- Ground Frame or chassis grounding point

+- 0V most positive leg of -48V DC connection

+- -48V most negative leg of -48V DC connection

-Note that this configuration is a DC-I or DC isolated connection.
+NOTE: This configuration is a DC-I or DC isolated connection.

-The terminal strip is a small bracket containing three screws (see 1).
+The terminal strip is a small bracket containing three screws.
 Loosen the screws to remove the terminal from the back.
-This will expose the strip of wire (aprox.
-1/4 of an inch).
+This will expose the strip of wire (approx. 1/4 of an inch).